 Are retreats used for detox or weight loss?

-So this is a great first step in starting your stress detox and learning how to better manage the pressures of modern day life.
-If you also put away your phone while you are taking your quests you will help to digital-detox from social media and the constant pressure of dings, reminders and notifications that currently plague us.
-This is your time.
-Time to unwind, reconnect, challenge your ideals of how you want your life to look and feel, and start making specific changes to your lifestyle.
+This is a great first step in starting your stress detox and learning how to better manage the pressures of modern day life.
+If you also put your phone and devices away while you're attending your retreat, you'll support yourself with a digital-detox from social media and the constant pressure of dings, reminders and notifications that currently plague us.
+This is your time to unwind, reconnect and begin working towards a healthier and more fulfilling lifestyle.

-In saying that, these are not a diet detox or a weight loss bootcamp.
-Instead, think of a retreat as the ultimate detox kickstart to reduce stress, improve wellness, consider nutrition, care for your body and shape your mind.
-Not a bad result from an immersive quest really, is it?
+In saying that, our retreats are not a diet detox or a weight loss bootcamp.
+Instead, think of a retreat as the ultimate kickstart to reduce stress, improve wellness, consider nutrition, care for your body and shape your mind..

 Can I change the start date of my retreat if something comes up?